jcward/haxe-graphql/README.md

 # haxe-graphql

-Utilities for working with Haxe and GraphQL.
+Tools for parsing GraphQL schema and queries into Haxe type definitions.

 **Status:** alpha - see various projects for their feature / compatibility notes.